vandepol/websphere-liberty-s2i/README.md

 Test
 ----
-The tests for this repository check basic functionality of a JEE application built on top of the Open Liberty S2I image.
+The tests for this repository check basic functionality of a JEE application built on top of the WebSphere Liberty S2I image.
 ```
 $ make test
 ```